blockmatic-icebox/powerstack/README.md

 - [ ] GraphQL client with support for multiple indexers.
 - [ ] Autogenerate TypeScript types from GraphQL schema.
 - [ ] Simple base ui components with forms validation.
+- [ ] Utilities for decimal precision, math and trigonometry in js.
 - [ ] Utilities library for common web2 and web3 tasks.
 - [ ] Crash reporting and web analytics.
 - [ ] TypeScript, ESLint, Prettier and Husky for code quality.